som distilleries breweries ltd share price Management discussions

 4. Business Overview

-& Breweries Limited (‘SDBL?, ‘SOM? or ‘the Company?) is based in Bhopal and is one of the leading alcoholic beverages manufacturers in India.
-SDBL is primarily engaged in the production of the beer and blending and bottling of IMFL.
-SOM offers a broad portfolio of products at every price point to cater to varied preferences of consumers.
-The product portfolio consists of various options across beer, rum, brandy, vodka and whisky categories.
+SOM Distilleries & Breweries Limited, is a leading alcoholic beverages manufacturer based in Bhopal, India.
+The company primarily is in the production of beer and the blending and bottling of Indian Made Foreign Liquor (IMFL).
+With a diverse product portfolio, the company offers a broad line of products to cater to the varied preferences of consumers, including beer, rum, brandy, vodka, and whisky.

 Capacity (In million cases) SDBL (Bhopal) Woodpecker (Karnataka) SDBOPL (Odisha) Total Capacity